brettshollenberger/codecabulary/Angular Scope.md

 	</html>

 In the example above, Angular creates a hierarchy of scopes starting at the `ng-app` directive. `ng-app` creates the `$rootScope`, which is equivalent to the highest level namespace in your application.
 All other scopes hang off of the `$rootScope`, and inherit any variables defined there.
 Scopes, like other Javascript objects, inherit prototypically--they can inherit from and override variables defined in the parent context.
 So when we declare the `ng-controller` directive, it too instantiates a scope object, which inherits from `$rootScope`, and we have a simple hierarchy that is closely akin to our DOM structure.

+Scope objects are bound to and exposed to a view, and upon further inspection, we can see how scopes

 The Angular core team also says that scopes are where we define the business logic of our program, classically a concern of the controller in a strict MVC design architecture, but it's also important to note that we use scopes to define things like DOM manipulation, which should not be a controller concern.
 In this regard, it's more useful to defer to the definition of a scope as simply an execution context in which variables, objects, and methods exist, and not strictly as a hub for business logic.
 In this regard, when the core team says that scopes are the glue between a controller and a view (the go-between that allows a view to update a model, for instance), it's also important to understand that a scope can be the glue between a view and a directive's link function, which is meant to handle DOM manipulation; a scope is really the glue between the view and some other part of the application, not just the controller, which should maintain a specialized business-logic role in solid design architecture.